elasticio/elasticio.github.io/content/_guides/new-mapper.md

 ---
 title: New Mapper UI
 layout: article
-section: Data Transformation
+section: Data transformation
 category: UI
 description: This document presents data mapping on our Platform and provides a detailed description of the new mapper UI.
-order: 0
+order: 3
-since: 20200109
 ---

 This document presents data mapping on our Platform and provides a detailed description of the new mapper UI.